cbh4ou/Oseberg-Internship/README.md

-Just a simple Web form project for my Oseberg Interhsip built in create-react-app
+A simple Web form project built in create-react-app for Oseberg internship